 - Decreases your stress response and has a calming effect on you both.

 Not being able to measure how much your baby is eating may make you feel a little anxious.
 Just remember that you’re supporting his every nutritional need when you are breastfeeding.

 Here are some signs of a healthy breastfed baby:

 - Feedings are comfortable for both of you.

 - After feeding, your baby has more relaxed arms and hands.

-- Three or more dirty diapers each day for the first four to six weeks.
+- Your baby produces three or more dirty diapers each day for the first 4 to 6 weeks.

 - Your breasts will feel softened and less full after feedings.

-- Your baby weight gain is at least ½ -1 ounce each day for the first three months.
+- Your baby's weight gain is at least ½ to 1 ounce each day for the first three months.

 - Whole grain crackers with low fat cheese and sliced tomatoes or fresh fruit.